Marvin Griffin: 1956 Sugar Bowl and rivalry with Blake Van Leer

 Much controversy preceded the 1956 Sugar Bowl, where the Pitt Panthers, including African-American player Bobby Grier, were scheduled to meet the Georgia Tech Yellow Jackets.
 There was controversy over whether Grier should be allowed to play, and whether Georgia Tech should even play at all due to Governor Griffin's opposition to integration.
-Tech president Blake R. Van Leer and coach Dodd met with Governor Marvin Griffin privately who promised to not interfere with the game.
+Tech president Blake R. Van Leer and coach Bobby Dodd met with Griffin privately who promised to not interfere with the game.
 However, in December 1955, Griffin publicly sent a telegram to his state's Board of Regents in an attempt to pressure Georgia Tech's president Blake R. Van Leer to pull out.
 Griffin implored teams from Georgia not to engage in racially integrated events which had black citizens either as participants or as spectators.
 Van Leer rejected this request, which was not a stand to serve him well in the 1950s.
 Van Leer was already catching heat for pushing through a vote to allow women in Georgia Tech.
 Griffin also sent public telegrams to multiple news publications.
 Van Leer refused to back down during multiple meetings with the board of regents.
 In one meeting he would threaten to resign as a show of support when summoned by the board of regents.